JuliaML/MLDataUtils.jl/docs/accesspattern/subsetting.rst

 may not be true for the data we are working with (and in fact it is not true for the Iris data set).
 But more on that later.

-To do a static split we first need to decide how many observation we want in our training set and how many observation we would like to hold out on and put in our test set.
+To perform a static split we first need to decide how many observation we want in our training set and how many observation we would like to hold out on and put in our test set.
+It is often more convenient to think in terms of proportions instead of absolute numbers.
 Let's say we decide on using 80% of our data for training.
-To split our data we need to create the indices denoting each set.
+To split our data set in such a way, we first need to derive which elements of ``X`` and ``Y`` we need assign to each subset in order to accomplish this exact effect.

 .. code-block:: jlcon